Efficient evaluation of quantum observables using entangled measurements: Methods

-We propose a heuristic algorithm of grouping Pauli strings by TPB and a part of entangled measurements in a greedy way.
+We propose a heuristic algorithm of grouping Pauli strings using TPB and a part of entangled measurements greedily.
 We first make a Pauli graph as the grouping with TPB does and then merge nodes with high degrees if they are jointly measurable by given entangled measurements.
-In order to check whether a pair of Pauli strings, we generate permutations of qubit positions and check if any of the entangled measurements can be applied to the position.
+To check whether a pair of Pauli strings is compatible, we generate permutations of qubit positions and check if any of the entangled measurements can be applied to the position.
 The number of resulting groups depends on the order of measurements to be applied in Algorithm~\ref{alg:assign_measure}.
-We let $E = \{\text{Bell}, \text{TPB}\}$ for `TPB+Bell' and $E = \{\text{Bell}, \text{Omega-XX}, \text{Omega-YY}, \text{Omega-ZZ}, \text{Chi}, \text{TPB}\}$ for `TPB+2Q' in the experiments of Section~\ref{sec:num_groups}.
-See Algorithm~\ref{alg:group_ent} and~\ref{alg:assign_measure} for the details of the algorithm and Appendix~\ref{sec:exa-ent} for the definitions of the omega and chi measurements.
+We let $E = \{\text{Bell}, \text{TPB}\}$ for `TPB+Bell' and $E = \{\text{Bell}, \text{Omega-XX}, \text{Omega-YY}, \text{Omega-ZZ}, \text{Chi}, \text{TPB}\}$ for `TPB+2Q' in our experiments.
+See Algorithms~\ref{alg:group_ent} and~\ref{alg:assign_measure} for details of the algorithm and Appendix~B of the Supplementary Information for the definitions of the omega and chi measurements.